BioRegDS/TPM_GO_ML/README.md

 Short description of the study.

 ## Paper
-- Title: Modeling Ethnic Differences via Drug-Predicted Clearance from Chemical Structures
+- Title: Accurate and Explainable AI for Neurodegenerative Diseases: A Novel Feature Engineering Approach Using Gene Ontology from Gene Expression Data
 - Journal: xxx
 - DOI: xxx